Mplumacher1/Customer-Behavior-Analysis/README.md

 1	|frequent|	12633|
 1	|occasional|	12137|
 1	|occasional	|2080|

+There seems to be a correlation between promotion usage and purchase frequency.
+Occasional and frequent promotion usage appears to be associated with higher purchase frequencies compared to rare usage.
+The data suggests that promotions, especially occasional and frequent ones, can influence customers to make purchases more often.
+However, to understand the full impact of promotions on overall sales and profitability, it's crucial to consider factors like the cost of promotions and the potential for cannibalization of regular sales.

 # Customer Satisfaction:
 - What is the overall satisfaction score distribution among customers?